Fluid bearing: Characteristics of operation

-However, in lightly loaded bearings, such as disk drives, the typical ball bearing stiffnesses are ~10^7 MN/m.
-Comparable fluid bearings have stiffness of ~10^6 MN/m.
-Because of this, some fluid bearings, particularly hydrostatic bearings, are deliberately designed to pre-load the bearing to increase the stiffness.

 Fluid bearings often inherently add significant damping.
 This helps attenuate resonances at the gyroscopic frequencies of journal bearings (sometimes called conical or rocking modes).

 It is very difficult to make a mechanical bearing which is atomically smooth and round; and mechanical bearings deform in high-speed operation due to centripetal force.
 In contrast, fluid bearings self-correct for minor imperfections and slight deformations.

 Fluid bearings are typically quieter and smoother (more consistent friction) than rolling-element bearings.
 For example, hard disk drives manufactured with fluid bearings have noise ratings for bearings/motors on the order of 20–24 dB, which is a little more than the background noise of a quiet room.
 Drives based on rolling-element bearings are typically at least 4 dB noisier.

 Fluid bearings can be made with a lower NRRO (non repeatable run out) than a ball or rolling element bearing.
 This can be critical in modern hard disk drive and ultra precision spindles.

 Tilting pad bearings are used as radial bearings for supporting and locating shafts in compressors.